polar-cloud/polarcloud-backend/README.md

 ># Deployment
 A push to `GitHub` triggers a build in `CodePipeline` which downloads the repository and runs the `buildspec.yml` build instructions.
 This in turns launches the `Lambda function` and it's code via `CloudFormation`.

-Simply create a new pipeline in `CodePipeline` with `GitHub` as it's source.
+Create a new pipeline in `CodePipeline` with `GitHub` as it's source.
 Use the defaults for build.
 Set a deployment action up with a target for `CloudFormation`.
-Perform a push to `GitHub` and examine the progress in `CodePipeline` url.
+Perform a push to `GitHub` and examine the deployment in `CodePipeline` console.

 You can test the `ContactRouter` by submitting the Contact form on the landing page of the website. `S3` will have a JSON contact artifact in {bucket-name}/contacts/web.
 In `Pinpoint`, you can create a target `Segment` with 1 `endpoint`.
 You should also receive an email and SMS notification.